jamesratzlaff/openscan-focus-stack/README.md

 ```
 openscan-focus-stack.py path-to-directory-containing-openscan-photos [--outdir] [...focus-stack-args]
-  #--outdir defaults to a directory called output in the given first argument
+  #--outdir defaults to a directory named 'output' in the given first argument
 ```